Shourya-rarecrew/Shourya-rarecrew/README.md

 - 👋 Hi, I’m @Shourya-rarecrew
-- 👀 I’m interested in learning new Javascript frammeworks
+- 👀 I’m interested in learning new Javascript frameworks
 - 🌱 I’m currently learning to use git
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to learn to collaborate on git
-- 📫 How to reach me ...
+- 📫 How to reach me - shourya.vraman@rarecrew.com

 <!---
 Shourya-rarecrew/Shourya-rarecrew is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.